 5. Offer Personalized, Lifestyle Benefits

 People are altering the way they think about the most important employee benefits.
 Companies that offer different types of employee benefits are embracing the transformation.
 With Fringe’s customizable platform, employers can offer extrinsic motivation in the form of lifestyle benefits.

-How does it work?
+How does Fringe work?
 Once employees access their Fringe account, they are allotted a certain number of points that can be used for bonuses, gift cards, tickets to events, subscriptions, memberships and more.
 There are over 100 different options for them to choose from.

 To help motivate their employees, employers can simply log in and award team members extra points when they reach a goal or milestone.
 This is an excellent way to offer personalized incentivization and extrinsic motivation in one easy-to-use, robust platform.